ispras/casr/docs/usage.md

           --outer-strategy <STRATEGY>
               Strategy for outer cluster choosing when updating [default: Dist] [possible
               values: Delta, Diam, Dist]
+          --estimation <DIR>
-          --ignore <FILE>
+              Make cluster estimation for DIR using silhouette index --ignore <FILE>
               File with regular expressions for functions and file paths that should be ignored